 What’s your Blue Vision?

-While waiting to go through departures security at the airport in Calgary, Alberta, Canada, I noticed two very large posters placed on either side of the queues of impatient and anxious travellers.
+While waiting to go through departures security at the airport in Calgary, Alberta, Canada, I noticed two very large posters.
+The posters stood on either side of the queues of impatient and anxious travellers.
 And I noticed on the poster simple communication techniques which I call Blue Vision.
-This intrigued me and I told my daughter to step aside so I could take a photo.
-Another passenger saw me and I noticed he was perplexed.
+I told my daughter to step aside so I could take a photo.
 What is so interesting about this image and how does its use of Blue Vision create effective communication?

-Remember this sign appears right before entering the security screening zone at the airport where travellers are focused on their own fears (ie. red emotions) and questions eg. What if I am stopped?
-What if I am delayed and I miss my flight?
-What if they find the maple syrup that I have in my carry-on bag?
+This sign appears right before entering the security screening zone at the airport where travellers are worried about their own fears (ie. red emotions) and questions e.g. What if I am stopped?
+Will I miss my flight?
+Why did I hide maple syrup in my carry-on bag?

-So, next time you prepare to speak, think of letting your audience see the real you just like the security guard on the poster above.
-Share your true background, experience and passions so that people want to hear your unique message and benefit from your Blue Vision.
+Next time you speak, let your audience see the real you just like the security guard on the poster above.
+Share your true background, experience and passions so that people hear your unique message and benefit from your Blue Vision.

-I made the video below while in Calgary to help you understand this essential part of your Speak the Rainbow™ communication.
+I made the video below in Calgary to help you understand this essential key to your Speak the Rainbow™ communication.
 It’s my Blue Vision.
 What’s yours?

 PS.
 Can you see the subtle use of Orange Energy in the bold letters on the poster?
 This touch of Orange Energy is the necessary complement of Blue to make the key message stand out.